XXXTentacion murder trial: Prosecution

-Defenses' opening statements
+Defense

-Michael Boatwright's attorney, Joseph Kimok stated in his opening statement that Michael Boatwright was innocent and had been falsely accused of murdering Onfroy.
+Michael Boatwright's attorney, Joseph Kimok, stated in his opening statement that Michael Boatwright was innocent and had been falsely accused of murdering Onfroy.
 He alleged that Broward County authorities rushed the investigation, and that Boatwright took some "very stupid" photos with the stolen money, but that he was not the murderer.
 He claimed that the fact that Boatwright searched "accessory to murder" proves that he is innocent.
-Newsome's attorney, George Reres similarly claimed that his client was not there, and Williams's attorney, Mauricio Padilla alleged that authorities did not investigate the possibility that rapper Drake, whom Onfroy had feuded with, was involved, and similarly to Kimok, accused authorities of rushing the investigation.
+Newsome's attorney, George Reres, similarly claimed that his client was not there, and Williams's attorney, Mauricio Padilla, alleged that authorities did not investigate the possibility that rapper Drake, whom Onfroy had feuded with, was involved, and similarly to Kimok, accused authorities of rushing the investigation.

 Testimonies

 Leonard Kerr

 Onfroy's step-uncle, Leonard Kerr, was with Onfroy in his vehicle when he was confronted by the suspects.
 He testified the first day of the trial.
 He testified that he believed the only way he could live was if he ran out of the car, which he did.